JustBoorish/BooBuilds/ReadMe.txt

 PLEASE NOTE: Make sure you restart your client after installing this add-on.
 Always restart your client when adding XML files as these only get read on load.

+ALSO: Do not have an old version of BooBuilds anywhere in the \Data\Gui\Custom\Flash\ folder.
+It confuses SWL and the addon will not load.
+Either delete the old version or move it outside the \Data\Gui\Custom\Flash\ folder.

 *** How to uninstall ***